IvelinS/Angular-Project/documentation.md

 # Recipe Website Documentation

 ## Overview
 A Single Page Application (SPA) built with Angular 17 that enables users to discover, share, and interact with recipes.
-The application features both public and private areas, where authenticated users can create, edit, and like recipes, while non-authenticated users can browse and view recipe details.
+The application features both public and private areas, where authenticated users can create, edit, like, and comment on recipes, while non-authenticated users can browse and view recipe details.

 Key Features:
 - User authentication (register/login)
 - Recipe management (CRUD operations)
-- Interactive features (likes)
+- Interactive features (likes, comments)
 - Responsive design
 - Protected routes
 - Form validation